Your Name, College, Year of Study, Email ID

 There were no formalities were required from our side as interns, we were introduced to different police officers who were dealing with this internship process.

-The first impression was very nice, when I was introduced to police officers over there I realized that there are good police officers also, who do their job with utmost sincerity and try to resolve the family based cases which are related to women in an amicable way.
+The first impression was very nice, when I was introduced to police officers over there I realized that there are well police officers also, who do their job with utmost sincerity and try to resolve the family-based cases which are related to women in an amicable way.

-Basically our task was to attend the counseling sessions and to see which laws are being applied in a particular situation.
-Most of the problems were coming under the preview of Family Law and and Hindu Marriage Act.
+Our task was to attend the counselling sessions and to see which laws are being applied in a particular situation.
+Most of the problems were coming under the preview of Family Law and the Hindu Marriage Act.

-We were asked to observe the trials or say sessions how the family related problems or issues are registered, and how it is tried by the women Cell before they actually reach to the court trials by way of litigation.
+We were asked to observe the trials or say sessions how the family-related problems or issues are registered, and how it is tried by the women Cell before they reach to the court trials by way of litigation.